MacDevelopment/weaponfromtrunk/README.md

-A very simple, easily configured script that forces players to remove specific weapons from the trunk of vehicles.
+A simple, easily configurable script that forces players to remove specific weapons from the trunk of vehicles.